publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule9037.md

 ### Rule 9037.
 Privacy Protection For Filings Made with the Court

+    (a)  __Redacted Filings__  __.__

-    (a) __Redacted Filings.
-Unless the court orders otherwise, in an electronic or paper filing made with the court that contains an individual’s social-security number, taxpayer-identification number, or birth date, the name of an individual, other than the debtor, known to be and identified as a minor, or a financial-account number, a party or nonparty making the filing may include only:__
+     Unless the court orders otherwise, in an electronic or paper filing made with the court that contains an individual’s social-security number, taxpayer-identification number, or birth date, the name of an individual, other than the debtor, known to be and identified as a minor, or a financial-account number, a party or nonparty making the filing may include only:

         (1) the last four digits of the social-security number and taxpayer-identification number;